 iPhone SE (2022) vs. iPhone 13 price and availability

 As we alluded to above, the iPhone SE (2022) gets a slight price bump from the previous model.
 It now costs $429, which is $30 more than the iPhone SE (2020).
-Preorders for the iPhone SE are underway, as the phone ships Friday, March 18.
-Our round-up of the best iPhone SE deals can show you where to save.
+Fortunately, our round-up of the best iPhone SE deals can show you where to save some money.

-Even with the slightly higher price, the iPhone SE 2022 still costs $270 less than the $699 iPhone 13 mini.
-The full-sized iPhone 13 goes for $799, though the best iPhone 13 deals can lower that price somewhat.
+Even with the slightly higher price, the iPhone SE 2022 still costs $170 less than the $599 iPhone 13 mini.
+The full-sized iPhone 13 goes for $699 since the iPhone 14 arrived, though the best iPhone 13 deals could lower that price further.

 iPhone SE (2022) vs. iPhone 13 design